Vungo0510/OOAD-project/README.md

 # OOAD-project
 for OOAD project
-Just post your files and send pull request
+Just post your files and send pull request. /Edited/